Category Archives: Holistic Health

 CAUSES OF INDIGESTION

 Bloating or gas may be due to the fermentation of some trigger foods or foods that are difficult to digest.
-It can also be due to swallowing air during eating.
+It can be due to swallowing air during eating.
 It may also be a symptom of a disorder such as Coeliac Disease.

 There are many Lifestyle triggers for indigestion including: